Sitecore/jss/docs/data/routes/docs/techniques/forms/en.md

     * Navigate to the rendering item that was created (`/sitecore/layout/Renderings/Project/$yourappname/Form`)
     * Set the `Datasource location` field to `/sitecore/forms`
     * Set the `Datasource template` field to `/sitecore/templates/System/Forms/Form`
     * Set the `Rendering Contents Resolver` field to `Sitecore Forms Resolver`.
-This will cause JSS to deliver form data to the component instead of item data.
+This causes JSS to deliver form data to the component instead of item data.

 ### Add the Form Rendering to an app route

 * Enter Experience Editor on the JSS route item you wish to add the form to
 * Insert the new `Form` component into the placeholder it is allowed in
 * Choose the Sitecore Form you created previously as the Associated Content
-* NOTE: you will see a warning that the component is missing its implementation.
-This is normal - we haven't yet defined what the form looks like.
+* NOTE: The system displays a warning that the component is missing its implementation.
+This is normal - you have not yet defined what the form looks like.

 ### Install NPM packages